-Vavrinek, Trine, Day & Co (VTD) conducted an audit of the TJPA's financial statements for fiscal year ended June 30, 2011 according to Government Auditing Standards.
-These financial statements are the eighth audited financial statements of the TPJA and fairly represent the financial position of the TJPA for the period of July 1, 2010 to June 30, 2011.
+Vavrinek, Trine, Day & Co (VTD) conducted an audit of the TJPA's financial statements for fiscal year ended June 30, 2012 according to Government Auditing Standards.
+These financial statements are the ninth audited financial statements of the TPJA and fairly represent the financial position of the TJPA for the period of July 1, 2011 to June 30, 2012.

-The financial statements include the following sections:
+The Annual Financial Report includes the following sections:

 - 1) Independent Auditor's Report-this report was prepared by the independent auditors, who rendered an unqualified opinion, which is the most favorable opinion an agency can receive in an audit.
-An unqualified opinion means that the financial statements are presented fairly and in accordance with accounting principles generally accepted in the United States of America. - 2) Management's Discussion and Analysis-this section provides management's overview of TJPA's financial activities. - 3) Basic Financial Statements-the basic financial statements include a statement of net assets; statement of revenues, expenses and changes in fund net assets; statement of cash flows; and notes to the statements, which are essential to a full understanding of the data provided. - 4) Supplementary and Other Information-this includes the Schedule of Expenditures of Federal Awards, and the required Reports on Compliance and on Internal Control.
+An unqualified opinion means that the financial statements are presented fairly and in accordance with accounting principles generally accepted in the United States of America. - 2) Management's Discussion and Analysis-this section provides management's overview of TJPA's financial activities. - 3) Basic Financial Statements-the basic financial statements include a statement of net assets; statement of revenues, expenses and changes in fund net assets; statement of cash flows; and notes to the statements, which are essential to a full understanding of the data provided. - 4) Required Supplementary Information-TJPA's only Required Supplementary Information is a funding schedule related to other post-employment benefits - 5) Supplementary and Other Information-this includes the Schedule of Expenditures of Federal Awards, and the required Reports on Compliance and on Internal Control.

 In addition, VTD issued a report addressed to the Board of Directors which is intended solely for the information of TJPA's Board of Directors and management.
-A representative of VTD will address the Board at the December 8 meeting and be available to answer any questions.
+A representative of VTD will address the Board at the December 13 meeting and be available to answer any questions.